Frequently Asked Questions

 What exactly is mastering?

 In the classical sense, mastering is the process by which the final mix reaches a data storage device (the master), the gateway between production and consumption.
-In today's internet-driven world, mastering usually refers to the process by which a track is made to adhere to common standards for loudness and frequency balance.
+In today's world, mastering usually refers to the process by which a track is made to adhere to common standards for loudness and frequency balance.
 The final touch, if you will.
 It requires a great room, an experienced set of ears, and proper equipment.
 For music to be commercially viable in the saturated marketplace, good mastering is an important step towards catching the ears of listeners and potential fans.
 A well mastered tune will always stand out in your listener's feed compared to one done unprofessionally.

 What is the best way to prepare my music for mastering?